 Trees that need major pruning: If you are not dedicated to keeping the tree in top condition with routine trimming, it probably isn’t worth protecting it from EAB.
 It makes no sense to spend the money on treatments, yet to leave the tree unduly vulnerable to loss from storm damage or decay from unaddressed wounds.
 If you only want to enjoy your ash for a few more years, save your money to pay for its removal.

 Trees that provide valuable shade from the setting sun or from mid-day sun over the house and driveway will often be worth treating for EAB.
-Trees that shade you from the afternoon sun are typically more valuable than ones that provide morning shade since the late day summer sun is more menacing than morning sun.
+Trees that shade you from the afternoon sun are typically more important than ones that provide morning shade since the late day summer sun is more menacing than morning sun.
 Keep in mind a tree that provides morning shade for you may provide evening shade for your neighbor and vice versa.

 At the end of the day, you the homeowner have the final say as to whether or not to protect your ash tree.
 There are also intangible reasons to protect your tree.
 Sometimes a tree has an emotional significance.
 If you are attached to your tree and it is healthy, well maintained and not a hazard, it is reasonable to protect it since cost is the only real impediment.